survivejs/webpack-book/manuscript/04_what_is_webpack.md

 Webpack will resolve each module it encounters while constructing the dependency graph.
 If an entry contains dependencies, the process will be performed recursively against each dependency until the traversal has completed.
 Webpack can perform this process against any file type, unlike specialized tools like the Babel or Sass compiler.

 Webpack gives you control over how to treat different assets it encounters.
 For example, you can decide to **inline** assets to your JavaScript bundles to avoid requests.
 Webpack also allows you to use techniques like CSS Modules to couple styling with components.
-Webpack ecosystem is filled with plugins that allow you to extend its capabilities.
+Webpack ecosystem is filled with plugins that extend its capabilities.

 Although webpack is used mainly to bundle JavaScript, it can capture assets like images or fonts and emit separate files for them.
 Entries are only a starting point of the bundling process and what webpack emits depends entirely on the way you configure it.